-Even SEO newbies can learn how to optimize webpages using this strategy.
+Even SEO newbies that are beginning to learn what SEO is, can learn how to audit and optimize webpages using this strategy.
 This post will explain how the process works, why it can benefit users and websites, and how to start implementing it step by step.

 To understand Latent Semantic Indexing, let’s start by looking at two important things that search engines do.

 Search engines use complex algorithms to understand:

 Latent Semantic Indexing helps search engines accomplish these two tasks.
 It’s the part of the algorithm that identifies related words in content to better classify webpages and deliver more accurate search results.

 By processing synonyms and understanding the relationship between words, the algorithm can interpret webpages more deeply and, therefore, deliver the right content to searchers.